 - Summer: Applications for summer awards are accepted between February 1 and March 1.
 Awards will be announced by March 15 or as soon as possible thereafter.

 Should these dates fall on a weekend the deadline will fall to the following Monday.
-International students wishing to enroll in less than 9 credits must request a reduced course-load from the Office of International Programs and Initiatives (firstname.lastname@example.org).
+International students wishing to enroll in less than 9 credits must request a reduced course-load from the Office of International Student and Scholar Services (email@example.com).

 About UA Foundation scholarships

 UAF's Scholarship Application System is an online database of more than 400 scholarships.
 Once you sign in and submit your General Application, you'll be automatically matched with all the scholarship opportunities that you qualify for.
 You can also search for scholarships by college or academic department.
 Below is a selection of scholarships for which graduate students may qualify:

 - About this scholarship: The Robert and Judy Belous Global Change Research Endowment supports student research in the area of global change at the University of Alaska Fairbanks.
 Funding may be used for awards, stipends, supplies, and equipment for field or laboratory research, travel for field work, outreach, professional meetings, and laboratory or professional assistance.

 - Deadline: Applications for the 2023-2024 academic year are due February 15, 2023.